tdwg/bdq/tg2/_review/docs/users/index.md

 ## Parts of a Response from a test.

+Reports SHOULD identify tests to you using at least the skos:prefLabel for the test class, e.g. VALIDATION_COUNTRY_FOUND.

 Results from each test are delivered in the form of a Response.status, Response.result, and Response.comment.
 Each test produces one Response.
 A Response.qualifier may also be included.
 The Response.status tells you if the test was able to run.

 The Response.result tells you the conclusion of the test if it was able to be run.